 - 4 slices bread - *use gluten free bread if desired, or a bell pepper cut in half in place of the bread to make this sandwich Whole 30 compliant.

 - mixed greens

-- Using an immersion blender, pulverize the avocado until creamy and a whipped, pureed texture similar to mayonnaise.
+- Using an immersion blender or fork, pulverize the avocado until creamy and a whipped, pureed texture similar to mayonnaise.